 The IRA High Yield CD carries many of the same fees as the regular High Yield CD.
 Many of the terms and rules of the regular CD also apply here, like making one-time deposits and penalties for early withdrawal.

 Ally Bank’s second IRA offering is the IRA Raise Your Rate CD, similar to the regular Raise Your Rate CD.
-The IRA version also comes as a two- or four-year term, both with an APY of 1.50%.
+The IRA version also comes as a two- or four-year term.
 If you fund your IRA CD within the first 90 days, the bank will give you the best rate for your term and balance tier.
 You may also have the opportunity to increase that rate once over your two-year term or twice over your 4-year term, if the rates and your balance increase.

 Finally, you can look into the Ally Bank IRA Online Savings Account.
-This account option offers a 1.20% APY on all balance tiers.
 Since it’s not a CD, there are no set time limits for this IRA.
 However, you are still limited to six outgoing transfers per statement cycle due to federal law.
 You’ll face penalty fees if you exceed this limit.
 Luckily, Ally Bank won’t charge any fees for the maintenance of the account.
 They also promise zero hidden fees.
 The fees that you might see will be triggered by the following transactions: returned deposit item, overdraft item paid or returned, excessive transactions, expedited delivery, outgoing domestic wires and excessive account research.

 To make a withdrawal from your IRA Online Savings Account, you need to request a distribution from Ally Bank.
 This is done either online, on the mobile app or by calling the bank’s customer service line.
 You may also find the distribution form online, print it and mail it in.